wachaon/wes/docs/README.en.md

 ## *install*

 Used to install the package for *wes* published on *github* .
 From `version 0.10.28` , the installation folder is changed from `node_modules` to `wes_modules` .
 If you want to install in `node_modules` add `--node` option.
 Starting with `version 0.12.0` , files will be unzipped from *bandle.json* and saved.
-Due to specification changes, packages bundled with `version 0.12.0` less than 0.12.0 may not be installed correctly with `version 0.12.0` or later.
+Due to specification changes, packages bundled with `version 0.12.0` may not be installed correctly with `version 0.12.0` or later.

 Pass arguments to *install* in the form `@author/repository` .